 Shares of Preferred Stock will be available for purchase pursuant to the Oversubscription Privilege only to the extent that any Underlying Shares are not subscribed for through exercise of the Basic Subscription Privilege.
-The Excess Shares will be allocated pro rata (subject to the elimination of fractional shares) among the Rights Holders who exercise their Oversubscription Privilege in proportion to the respective number of shares of Preferred Stock each such Rights Holder subscribes for pursuant to the Basic Subscription Privilege; provided, however, that if such pro rata allocation results in any Rights Holder being allocated a greater number of Excess Shares than such holder subscribed for pursuant to the exercise of the Oversubscription Privilege, then each Rights Holder will be allocated only that number of Excess Shares for which such holder oversubscribed, and the remaining Excess Shares will be allocated among all other Rights Holders exercising the Oversubscription Privilege on the same pro rata basis outlined above; such proration will be repeated until all Excess Shares have been allocated to the full extent of the Oversubscription Privilege exercised; provided further, however, that Roche Holdings will not be allocated any Excess Shares until all other Rights Holders exercising the Oversubscription Privilege have been allocated the number of Excess Shares for which they oversubscribed.
+If the Underlying Shares not subscribed for through the Basic Subscription Privilege are not sufficient to satisfy all subscriptions pursuant to the Oversubscription Privilege, the Excess Shares will be allocated pro rata (subject to the elimination of fractional shares) among the Rights Holders who exercise their Oversubscription Privilege in proportion to the respective number of shares of Preferred Stock each such Rights Holder subscribes for pursuant to the Basic Subscription Privilege; provided, however, that if such pro rata allocation results in any Rights Holder being allocated a greater number of Excess Shares than such holder subscribed for pursuant to the exercise of the Oversubscription Privilege, then each Rights Holder will be allocated only that number of Excess Shares for which such holder oversubscribed, and the remaining Excess Shares will be allocated among all other Rights Holders exercising the Oversubscription Privilege on the same pro rata basis outlined above; such proration will be repeated until all Excess Shares have been allocated to the full extent of the Oversubscription Privilege exercised.
 Payment for oversubscription will be deposited upon receipt by the Subscription and Information Agent and held in a segregated account with the Subscription and Information Agent pending a final determination of the number of Underlying Shares to be issued pursuant to such Oversubscription Privilege.
-THEREFORE, RIGHTS HOLDERS WHO PLACE OVERSUBSCRIPTION ORDERS PRIOR TO THE EXPIRATION DATE WILL LOSE ACCESS TO FUNDS TENDERED FOR AN INDETERMINATE PERIOD OF TIME UP TO TEN DAYS AFTER THE EXPIRATION DATE AND MAY NOT ACTUALLY ACQUIRE SHARES OF PREFERRED STOCK SUBSCRIBED FOR.
+THEREFORE, RIGHTS HOLDERS WHO PLACE OVERSUBSCRIPTION ORDERS PRIOR TO THE EXPIRATION DATE WILL LOSE ACCESS TO FUNDS TENDERED FOR AN INDETERMINATE PERIOD OF TIME UP TO DAYS AFTER THE EXPIRATION DATE AND MAY NOT ACTUALLY ACQUIRE SHARES OF PREFERRED STOCK SUBSCRIBED FOR.
 If a proration of the Excess Shares results in a Rights Holder receiving fewer Excess Shares than such Rights Holder subscribed for pursuant to the Oversubscription Privilege, then the excess funds paid by that holder at the Subscription Price for shares not issued will be returned without interest or deduction.
 Certificates representing Underlying Shares purchased pursuant to the Oversubscription Privilege, together with certificates representing Underlying Shares purchased pursuant to the Basic Subscription Privilege, will be delivered to subscribers as soon as practicable after the Expiration Date.